Deploying Sphinx documentation to GitHub Pages

 Exercise - Deploy Sphinx documentation to GitHub Pages

-gh-pages-1: Deploy Sphinx documentation to GitHub Pages
+GH-Pages-1: Deploy Sphinx documentation to GitHub Pages

 In this exercise we will create an example repository on GitHub and deploy it to GitHub Pages.
-The example project contains a script for counting the frequency distribution of words in a given file and some documentation generated using Sphinx.
-For bigger projects, we can have more source files.

-Step 2: Add the GitHub Action
+Step 3: Add the GitHub Action to your new Git repository.

-name: Docs
+name: documentation

 on: [push, pull_request, workflow_dispatch]